U.S., Russia push for rapid talks to end Syria carnage

 GENEVA AGREEMENT

-Rejecting a characterisation of Moscow as the protector of Assad, to whose army it has been a major arms suppliers since the days of his father's rule, Lavrov insisted Russia was not concerned by the fate "certain" individuals.
+Rejecting a characterization of Moscow as the protector of Assad, to whose army it has been a major arms suppliers since the days of his father's rule, Lavrov said Russia was not concerned by the fate of "certain" individuals.

 "The task now is to convince the government and all the opposition groups ... to sit at the negotiating table," he said.